clojure-emacs/clojure-ts-mode/README.md

 > `clojure-ts-mode` install the required grammars automatically, so for most
 > people no manual actions will be required.

-`clojure-ts-mode` makes use of two TreeSitter grammars to work properly:
+`clojure-ts-mode` makes use of two Tree-sitter grammars to work properly:

 - The Clojure grammar, mentioned earlier
 - [markdown-inline](https://github.com/MDeiml/tree-sitter-markdown), which